-Dave Cohen, the former head coach at Hofstra University, joined the Wake Forest coaching staff on Jan.
-2, 2014 as the defensive line coach.
+Dave Cohen, the former head coach at Hofstra University, joins the Wake Forest coaching staff in 2014 as defensive line coach.

 Cohen was the head coach at Hofstra for four seasons from 2006 through 2009 when the school dropped the program.
 In 2007 he guided the Pride to a 7-4 record, the second-most improved record in the Football Championship Subdivision that season.
 For his efforts, Cohen was a finalist for the Eddie Robinson Award which is presented each year to the top FCS coach in the nation.

 Cohen and Wake Forest head coach Dave Clawson first worked together in 1989 and 1990 at the University of Albany under legendary head coach Bob Ford as Cohen was in charge of the linebackers and strength and conditioning.
-In 1991, Cohen became the defensive line and linebacker coach at Lafayette.
+In 1991, Cohen became the defensive line and linebackers coach at Lafayette.
 After three seasons with the Leopards, he joined the University of Delaware in 1994 as the defensive line and linebackers coach, spending five seasons with the Blue Hens.
 Cohen helped coach Delaware to three FCS playoff appearances including a spot in the national semifinals in 1997.

 In 1999, Cohen joined head coach Dave Clawson's first-year staff at Fordham and spent three seasons as the defensive coordinator, associate head coach and linebackers coach.
 Following the 2001 season, Cohen returned to Delaware for four seasons and helped the Blue Hens to the FCS national championship in 2003 with a 40-0 shutout of Colgate in the title game.
 Delaware went 15-1 that season en route to the national title.
 He was named the I-AA National Defensive Coordinator of the Year by Football Monthly.